JSaumat/finalprojectJoseSaumat/README.md

 ### INF601 - Advanced Programming in Python
 ### Jose Saumat
-### Mini Project 4
+### Final Project

 # Mini Project 4

 ## Description

-This project will be using a combination of Django, BootStrap, HTML/Jinja, and CSS to create a mini website.
+This project will be combine ideas found in miniproject 3 and 4, into a fully functioning community website/app.

 ## Getting Started